-In the alternative, historic Philipsburg Manor transforms on select October evenings into the walk through Horseman’s Hollow.
+Historic Philipsburg Manor transforms on select October evenings into the walk through Horseman’s Hollow.
 This isn’t your typical haunted attraction—no Freddy, Jason, or Michael here.
 Its great scares and top-notch costumes, sets, and effects have a historic theme, as if a village during the time of the Legend of Sleepy Hollow became haunted.
-The Manor is also worth a daytime visit any time of year, with its working gristmill and hands-on activities from the 18th century telling the little-known story of slavery in the colonial north.
+The Manor is also worth a daytime visit any time of year, with its working gristmill and hands-on 18th-century activities telling the little-known story of slavery in the colonial north.

 Rockefeller State Park offers seasonal activities including hiking, running, bird-watching, fishing (New York state fishing license required), picnicking, horseback-riding, carriage-driving, photography, painting, and geocaching (park permit required).

 During the day, the Sleepy Hollow Cemetery offers a tour focusing on Washington Irving and The Legend of Sleepy Hollow.
 After dark, there are tours by lantern-light like "Murder & Mayhem" and "The Good, the Bad and the Unusual."

 Old Dutch Church of Sleepy Hollow is the stone church and adjoining burial ground featured in Irving's tale.
 Inside on fall evenings, Irving’s “Legend” is a one-man telling of the famous tale by candlelight with live organ accompaniment.
 More atmospheric than scary, it is suitable for the whole family.